Responsibility for health and safety

 Workstation assessment: The Practice Director is responsible for workstation design and assessment.
 Indeed, he actually built the workstations at reception and in the office.
 Assessment is carried out annually in accordance with guidance published by the Health and Safety Executive and using their own DSE workstation checklist (version 05/13).
 It includes consideration of the comfort of the hands, wrists and forearms, seating position, legroom, size of work space, size of any screen, lighting and glare, etc. At the time of writing (August 2018) all workstations have been assessed as adequate.
 Workstation assessments are updated when a new workstation is set up, a new user starts work, there is a change to an existing workstation or the way that it is used or a user complains of discomfort.
 Monthly checks are made to ensure that all necessary workstation assessments have been carried out and updated – refer to reception Testing, Maintenance, Audit & Compliance Schedule.

-Monitoring: All affected staff are reminded annually to arrange eye tests (cost reimbursed by the practice) at intervals determined by the optician.
+Monitoring: All affected staff are reminded to arrange eye tests (cost reimbursed by the practice) at intervals determined by the optician.
 The normal intervals are either annual or biennial depending on the individual.

-Problems and issues: There have been no problems or issues in relation to Display Screen Equipment since November 1998 when Joanne Giddy and Neil Phillips took on responsibility for the practice.
+Problems and issues: There have been no problems or issues in relation to workstations and Display Screen Equipment since November 1998 when Joanne Giddy and Neil Phillips took on responsibility for the practice.

 Storage of drugs and dental supplies